ant-media/ant-media-documentation/docs/guides/clustering-and-scaling/kubernetes/deploy-ams-on-kubernetes.md

 **The following parameters are common parameters independent of deployment type.**

-*   **imagePullPolicy:** IfNotPresent means that if the image is available in local environment.
-It'll not be pulled from the private or public registry.
+*   **imagePullPolicy:** `IfNotPresent` means that if the image is available in local environment it will not pull from the private or public registry.
-*   **image:** ant-media-server-enterprise-k8s:test specifies the name of the image.
-You should pay attention here as it should be the same name with the image you built in previous step.
+*   **image:** `ant-media-server-enterprise-k8s:test` specifies the name of the image.
+You should pay attention here as it should be the same name as the image you built in previous step.
-*   **args:**\["-g", "true", "-s", "true", "-r", "true", "-m", "cluster", "-h", "127.0.0.1"\] specifies the parameters for running the Ant Media Server pods.
-Let us tell their meanings and why we need them.
+*   **args:** `["-g", "true", "-s", "true", "-r", "true", "-m", "cluster", "-h", "127.0.0.1"]` specifies the parameters for running the Ant Media Server pods.
+Below we'll explain what they are used for.
-    *   "**\-g**", "true": It means that Ant Media Server uses the public IP address of the host for internal cluster communication.
+    *   **`"-g", "true"`**: It means that Ant Media Server uses the public IP address of the host for internal cluster communication.
 Default value is false.
-    *   "**\-s**", "true": It makes Ant Media Server uses its public IP address as the server name.
+    *   **`"-s", "true"`**: It makes Ant Media Server uses its public IP address as the server name.
-    *   "**\-r**", "true": It makes Ant Media Server replaces the local IP address in the ICE candidates with the server name.
+    *   **`"-r", "true"`**: It makes Ant Media Server replaces the local IP address in the ICE candidates with the server name.
 It's false by default.
-    *   "**\-m**", "cluster": It specifies the server mode.
+    *   **` "-m", "cluster"`**: It specifies the server mode.
 It can be cluster or standalone.
 Its default value is standalone.
 If you're running Ant Media Server in Kubernetes, it's most likely you're running the Ant Media Server in cluster mode.
 This means you need to specify your MongoDB host, username, and password as parameter.
-    *   "**\-h**", "127.0.0.1": It specifies the MongoDB host address.
+    *    **`"-h", "127.0.0.1"`**: It specifies the MongoDB host address.
 It's necessary to use if you're running in cluster mode.
 In this example, it's 127.0.0.1 because in the CI pipeline, local MongoDB is installed.
 You should change it with your own MongoDB address or replica set.
-    *   "**\-u**", "username": It specifies the username to connect to MongoDB.
+    *    **`"-u", "username"`**: It specifies the username to connect to MongoDB.
 If you don't have credentials, you don't need to specify.
-    *   "**\-p**", "password": It specifies the password to connect to MongoDB.
+    *    **`"-p", "password"`**: It specifies the password to connect to MongoDB.
 If you don't have credentials, you don't need to specify.
-    *   "-l", "license number": It makes Ant Media Server uses the license key.
+    *    **`"-l", "license number"`**: It makes Ant Media Server uses the license key.

 ### Deployment Specific Parameters